danykakbyrnes/US_Phosphorus/README.md

 # United States Phosphorus Use Efficiency Analysis

-The following scripts are used to recreate data and figures required for the paper titled [TBD].
+The following scripts are used to recreate data and figures required for the paper titled **Balancing Legacy and Efficiency: Present and Historical Phosphorus Management Across the United States**.

 The analysis of phosphorus use across the US from 1930 to 2017 using the newly published gTREND-Phosphorus dataset.